 Professor Brett’s research interests are focused in the areas of colonialism, political theologies, intercultural studies, and the Hebrew Bible.

-Mark is the General Editor of the Journal of Biblical Literature and among his recent publications are Locations of God: Political Theology in the Hebrew Bible (Oxford, UK: Oxford University Press, 2019).
+Mark is the former General Editor of the Journal of Biblical Literature and among his recent publications are Locations of God: Political Theology in the Hebrew Bible (Oxford, UK: Oxford University Press, 2019).

 Dr René Erwich was appointed Principal of Whitley College in 2017 after working as a research professor in Practical Theology in the Netherlands for a number of years.
 His focus in teaching and research is always on the intersection of faith, religious practices and society.
 The driving motivation behind his work in preaching, teaching and writing is around creating connections and integration of the realities of today’s world with the realities of the Gospel of the Kingdom.
 He is highly interested in new forms of church, theology and media, human sexuality and theology and supervised learning.
 Dr Erwich is an ordained Baptist minister and a registered pastoral supervisor.
 He is married to Christa Eijer and together they have four children.